mbsa-tud/ImgGen/README.md

 This will save the documentation in the `docs` folder.

-If you want to open it directly in your Brwoser, run:
+If you want to open it directly in your Browser, run:

 ```bash
 pdoc ImageGenerator.py